 Eyewitness misidentification is the single greatest cause of wrongful convictions nationwide, playing a role in more than 75% of convictions overturned through DNA testing.

-While eyewitness testimony can be persuasive evidence before a judge or jury, 30 years of strong social science research has proven that eyewitness identification is often unreliable.
-Research shows that the human mind is not like a tape recorder; we neither record events exactly as we see them, nor recall them like a tape that has been rewound.
+While eyewitness testimony can be persuasive evidence to a judge or jury, 30 years of strong social science research has proven that eyewitness identification is often unreliable.
+Research shows that the human mind is not like a tape recorder; we neither record events exactly as we see them, nor do we recall them like a tape that has been rewound.
 Instead, witness memory is like any other evidence at a crime scene; it must be preserved carefully and retrieved methodically, or it can be contaminated.

 When witnesses get it wrong